Let me begin by breaking the myth.

 Now, train rides are expensive in Switzerland, but they have enough options for tourists, especially those spending some time travelling in the country, to make the transportation gentler on be pocket.

-The Swiss Travel Pass comes with a multitude of options – consecutive days, flexible dates, flexi discount, various travel days – and on top of that you get a Museum Pass – at no extra cost – which lets you enter close to 490 museums across Switzerland for free.
+The Swiss Travel Pass is a great way to save money in Switzerland and comes with a multitude of options – consecutive days, flexible dates, flexi discount, various travel days – and on top of that you get a Museum Pass – at no extra cost – which lets you enter close to 490 museums across Switzerland for free.

 The Travel Pass also makes those mountain railways and cable car rides cheaper by up to 50% making the entire cost of the pass totally worth it even on days you don’t take trains.
 In fact, some of the funicular rails are also included in the pass.

 Wait!
 There more…

 If you happen to be travelling with kids, ages up to 6 are free as it is, but get the Family Card – free again when buying an adult Swiss Rail Pass – and kids from 6 to 15 years can also travel for free with one parent accompanying.

 You can also use the Swiss Rail Pass on Swiss boats and ferries, like we did, to not only travel from Vevey to Lausanne but also hop across the Lac Léman and into Evian, France.

-Foodie Secret – Eating out is always expensive and Switzerland is no different.
+Eating out is always expensive, and Switzerland is no different.
 Their emphasis on fresh and local – which equals to delicious – food also means at times the consumer has to spend a little more.

 Michelin starred restaurants aside, a meal per person can cost roughly CHF 25,- which isn’t bad, but can certainly add up to the overall cost of your vacation especially if you’re a travelling family and one that is full of food enthusiasts.

-However, if you want to save on food, try these options;
+However, if you want to save on food in Switzerland, try these options;